-- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 67. - 2.
-If the system-board tray is installed in a chassis, remove it (see "Removing the system-board tray from a 2U chassis" on page 70 or "Removing the system-board tray from a 3U chassis" on page 72). - 3.
-If a storage enclosure is installed, remove it (see "Removing an expansion enclosure from a system-board tray" on page 75); otherwise, remove the system-board tray cover (see "Removing the system-board tray cover" on page 69). - 4.
+- Read the safety information that begins on page vii and "Installation guidelines" on page 105. - 2.
+If the system-board tray is installed in a chassis, remove it (see "Removing the system-board tray from a 2U chassis" on page 108 or "Removing the system-board tray from a 3U chassis" on page 110). - 3.
+If a storage enclosure is installed, remove it (see "Removing an expansion enclosure from a system-board tray" on page 113); otherwise, remove the system-board tray cover (see "Removing the system-board tray cover" on page 107). - 4.
 Make a note of where cables are attached to the adapter; then, disconnect the cables. - 5.
 Remove the screw that secures the PCIe riser-card assembly to the system-board tray and save it for future use. - 6.
-Pull the PCIe riser-card assembly out of the slot on the system board. - 7.
-Pull the adapter out of the connector on the PCIe riser-card assembly. - 8.
+Pinch the two sides of the PCIe riser-card assembly as indicated in above graphic and pull the PCIe riser-card assembly out of the slot, evenly with both hands, on the system board. - 7.
+Pull the adapter out of the connector on the PCIe riser-card assembly. - Note: Make sure that the adapter is pulled out carefully.
+Improper remove of an adapter might damage the PCIe riser-card assembly or the adapter. - 8.
 If you are instructed to return the adapter, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.